145

 9

-Alfred Sisley was an Impressionist landscape painter who was born and spent most of his life in France, but retained British citizenship.
-He was the most consistent of the Impressionists in his...
+Alfred Sisley was an Impressionist landscape painter who was born to British parents, but spent most of his life in France.
+He was the most consistent of the Impressionists in his dedication to...

 8